 Organisation, management, and leadership of the NCCR

 NCCRs are characterised by a high degree of scientific and organisational autonomy.
 Present an organisational structure and a leadership/management concept that enables the NCCR to function effectively according to its specific needs.
 Mention the integration and exchange activities planned within the NCCR.
-For examples of organisational structures in the context of ongoing NCCRs, please refer to their websites.
 (2 pages)

 Bibliography